-As our awareness about the importance of mental health grows, so too does our search for ways to maintain a healthy mind.
+As our awareness about the importance of mental health grows, so too does our search for ways to maintain it – especially during stressful or traumatic periods.
 The good news is that enjoyable, engaging and creative endeavours can help put us on the right path.

-Professor Michael Berk is the Director of Deakin’s Centre for Innovation in Mental and Physical Health and Clinical Treatment.
+Professor Michael Berk is the Director of Deakin’s Institute for Mental and Physical Health and Clinical Translation (IMPACT).
 He’s happy to report that, as far as public awareness about mental health goes, we’re heading in the right direction.

 ‘It’s becoming less stigmatised and people are talking about it more.
 There’s more of a sense of looking for answers and solutions, and for this discussion to be out in the public space – which is desirable.’

 When asked about support and information for students in universities, he says, ‘There’s no question that there’s much more support now than in years gone by.’